SOLITIX/Solitude/README.md

  This is a simple calculator functionality achieved using Javascript.
 The logic is very simple with the minimum lines of code possible.

 ## Steps to execute this calculator:
-- Download the entire code
-- Open up the index.html.
+- Open up the index.html, with all the different files present in the same directory.

 ## Technologies used:
 - HTML